-And filled them up with a luxury mincemeat from Tesco that was laced with brandy and port.
+I cut out the centre from the cakes with a cupcake corer.
+And I filled them up with a luxury mincemeat that was laced with brandy and port.

-I have to say that these cupcakes are probably the tastiest thing I have ever made.
-I ate four of them.
+I have to say that these Mince Pie Cupcakes are one of the tastiest thing I have ever made.
+I ate four of them from the first batch!

 For the sponge

 - 175 g Self raising flour

 For the buttercream & filling

 - 200 g Butter or baking spread